gilav/zope_web-archive/README.md

 Old but good technology

 I tried to dockerize it, that is the result.

-A skeleton of the APP is needed by the Dockerfile, it contains the needed Zope products, some modified by me, and a minimum data.fs file.
+A skeleton of the APP is needed, it contains the needed Zope products, some modified by me, and a minimum data.fs file containing the web archive code.
+This skeleton is present in the docker image at path: BACKUP_WARCHIVE_SKELETON It need to be copied out of the container, then copied at the OS path of the mounted volume.

-The database file (Data.fs) is for now on a volume /zope_instance/var that has to be mounted (-v /SOME_OS_PATH:/zope_instance/var) when creating the container.
+The volume is: /zope_instance/var and has to be mounted (-v /SOME_OS_PATH:/zope_instance/var) when creating the container.
-Zope exposed on port 8080
+Zope exposed on port 8080.
 Zope admin user/password to be changed in Dockerfile as needed.

+<b>A) The way I use the image is like:</b>

+Available on dockerhub as gilou3000/warchive:initial.

 <pre>
 ##